Kia EV6 electric car beats Porsche, Ferrari and Lamborghini in drag race

 The EV6 also has another little party piece - the ability to act as a power generator for other devices.
 Like sister firm's Hyundai Ioniq 5, you can plug in and charge a laptop, electric bike or even another electric car from the EV6.

-Kia EV6 availability in some markets will start in July 2021, and Kia predicts the first EV6 cars will reach UK customers in September, with the car also due to reach North America.
-EV6 pricing will be announced later today.
+Kia EV6 availability in some markets will start in July 2021, while it's expected to reach UK customers in October 2021 and North America customers in Q1 2022.